-Located within the New Forest, Hampshire, this four storey water tower was first constructed in the early 1900s to gravity feed water to the adjacent Fritham House.
-The attached cottage building housed the diesel generators which pumped water up to the top of the tower for storage.
-The tower was in very bad state of repair with a number of single glazed timber and metal framed windows which had deteriorated to the point of leaking.
-PAD began the refurbishment by stripping away the existing furnishing and decor to reveal the water towers historic fabric, before proposing a number of contemporary interventions, including a large protruding window and sculptural steel staircase.
+Location: New Forest National Park, Hampshire Designations: AONB, National Park, Conservation Area Value: £250,000 Completion: 2016 Sector: Private Residential Photography: Nigel Rigden Collaborators: Rice Projects This four storey water tower was constructed in the early 1900s to gravity feed water to the adjacent house.
+The tower, located within the New Forest, was in very bad state of repair with a number of leaking windows.
+PAD studio stripped away the existing furnishing and decor to reveal historic fabric, before proposing a number of contemporary interventions, including a large pop-out window and sculptural steel staircase.
 The former acts like a camera lens, puncturing the building at first floor level, focusing one’s view out to the garden and beyond.
-A window seat is also formed creating a space to sit, soaking up light and prospect.
-The latter, a new sculptural steel stair, was designed as an industrial feature in the day room, rising up through the double height space to the bathroom on the fourth floor.
-Elsewhere, new minimally framed Crittall windows were designed and installed to maximise natural light and improve the buildings thermal performance.
-As part of the renovation, a carefully selected pallet of materials complements the existing brick allowing the original architecture to be clearly expressed against the new additions.
-Furthermore, extensive cleaning was undertaken to refresh the buildings external walls and bring back the original brick’s colour.
+The sculptural steel stair was designed as an industrial feature in the day room, rising up through the double height space to the bathroom on the fourth floor.
+Elsewhere, new minimally framed Crittall windows were installed to maximise natural light and improve the buildings thermal performance.
+A carefully selected pallet of materials complements the existing brick allowing the original architecture to be clearly expressed against the new additions.
+Extensive cleaning was undertaken to refresh the buildings external walls and bring back the original brick’s colour.